salex/WhatsitToYou/whatsittoyou.md

 end
 ```

-If you create a new 3Tuple (always wanted to use the word Tuple after reading the early Relational Database books!) you'd type something like
+To create a new 3Tuple (always wanted to use the word Tuple after reading the early Relational Database books!) you'd type something like

     Steve's child's Lori

-If it didn't find and display the query, after confirming you want to create a new Tuple, two subjects would be created (Steve and Lori), and a relation `child` would be created linking the subject_id to Steve and the value_id to Lori.
+If it didn't find and display the tuple you'd be prompted to confirm you want to create a new Tuple.
+I you respond with a yes, two subjects would be created (Steve and Lori), and a relation `child` would be created linking the subject_id to Steve and the value_id to Lori.
 Now if you did another Tuple

     Lori's child's Sarrah